Trees and conservation planting program

-Council’s Free Trees and Conservation Plantings Program, entitling ratepayers to receive two free tubestock plants per financial year continues this year.
+Council’s Trees and Conservation Plantings Program, entitling ratepayers to receive two tubestock plants per financial year.

-Collect your free tubestock by 31 May 2017.
-Take your rates notice to the Gympie and District Landcare Group Nursery, or Cooloola City Farm Nursery.
+Take your rates notice to the Gympie and District Landcare Group Nursery, or Cooloola City Farm Nursery to collect your plants.

 Free trees for Community Organisations